නවතම සෞඛ්යය උපදෙස් එසැණින් ඔබ වෙත ලබා ගන්න

 Things you should keep in mind for your conversation with the PHI officer:

 To reduce the burden on hospitals and COVID-19 care centers, the Ministry of Health has introduced the option of low risk COVID-19 patients isolating in their homes.
-If the Ministry of Health gives you the option of home quarantine and you agree to that option, here are a few things to keep in mind:
+Here are a few things to keep in mind when quarantining at home:

 How will you be accessed during home isolation?

-The PHI will keep a check on you while you’re at home.
-You can choose to do audio or video consultations with a GP.
-You must inform your PHI or MoH on your choice of doctor.
+The area MOH will be responsible for triaging COVID positive individuals who need home-based care and who need hospitalized care.
 Taking care of your mental health during this period of isolation is also important and can help in making you feel better, so consider speaking to a mental health professional during this time as well.